Lot4Fun/oceangraph-guide/docs/limitations.md

 ### 3. Mixed Layer Depth (MLD)

-OceanGraph calculates the mixed layer depth (MLD) from individual Argo float profiles based on potential density (σθ).
-This method follows a simplified version of the classical density threshold approach, commonly used in oceanography.
+OceanGraph calculates the mixed layer depth (MLD) from individual Argo float profiles based on potential temperature (θ), using the Gibbs SeaWater (GSW) Oceanographic Toolbox for accurate thermodynamic calculations.
+This method follows a temperature threshold approach, which is commonly used in oceanographic studies.

-1. Potential Density Calculation
+1. Potential Temperature Calculation

-   - MLD is determined from the vertical profile of potential density (σθ), which is estimated using a simplified version of the UNESCO 1983 equation.
+   - MLD is determined from the vertical profile of potential temperature (θ), which is calculated using the GSW toolbox based on practical salinity, in-situ temperature, pressure, and latitude.
-   - To keep the processing lightweight and dependency-free, we avoid using libraries like gsw or xarray and instead apply a polynomial approximation based on in-situ temperature, practical salinity, and pressure.
-   - This approximation is sufficient for MLD estimation but may not be suitable for studies requiring high-precision density values.
+   - This ensures high accuracy and consistency in the estimation of temperature-related stratification and mixed layer properties.

 2. MLD Definition and Threshold

-   - The MLD is defined as the shallowest depth where σθ increases by more than 0.03 kg/m³ relative to the value at 10 dbar.
+   - The MLD is defined as the shallowest depth at which the potential temperature (θ) differs by more than 0.1°C from its value at 10 dbar.
-   - This threshold-based method is widely adopted in oceanographic literature and provides a practical way to estimate the depth of the surface mixed layer.
+   - This threshold-based method is widely adopted in oceanographic literature and provides a straightforward and robust way to estimate the depth of the surface mixed layer based on thermal structure.
    - If no such depth is found in the profile, the MLD is considered undefined for that observation.

 3. Conversion to Depth

-   - The estimated MLD (in decibars) is converted into physical depth (in meters) using a latitude-dependent formula from the UNESCO 1983 standard.
+   - The estimated MLD (in decibars) is converted into physical depth (in meters) using a latitude-dependent algorithm from the UNESCO 1983 standard.
-   - This allows MLD values to be visualized spatially or compared across different regions with consistent units.
+   - This conversion allows MLD values to be spatially visualized or regionally compared using consistent units.

 4. Color Representation

-   - For visualizations such as maps, MLD values are mapped to colors using the reversed Viridis colormap (viridis_r in matplotlib), with shallow layers represented in brighter colors and deeper layers in darker tones.
+   - For visualizations such as maps, MLD values are mapped to colors using the reversed Viridis colormap (viridis_r in matplotlib), where shallow layers appear bright and deeper layers appear dark.
-   - Missing or undefined MLDs are shown in gray.
+   - Profiles with missing or undefined MLD values are rendered in gray.

-This approach ensures efficient and consistent estimation of mixed layer depth across a wide range of Argo float profiles while maintaining reasonable accuracy for visualization and exploratory analysis.
+This approach provides an accurate and consistent estimation of mixed layer depth across a wide range of Argo float profiles.
+It is particularly well-suited for visual analysis and regional comparisons based on temperature stratification.

-**Note:** This density-based definition of MLD does not always correspond to a visually uniform layer in temperature or salinity.
-In some cases, compensating changes in these variables can result in a nearly constant density over a deeper range, potentially leading to an overestimation of the physically mixed layer.
-While this method is widely adopted for its simplicity and consistency, users should be aware that it may not capture sharp vertical gradients in temperature or salinity individually.